 her, my people, so that you will not participate in her sins and receive of

 her plagues.”
-The world has no truth but has the power to tempt and
+The world has no truth but to tempt and

 deceive.
 Its elementary principles may seem real on some temporal level but